Delta Variant Pushes Covid-19 Deaths Up 26% – N95 Masks and Vaccine UrgedBielcor

 Even Apple called off its plan to allow employees to return to the office.

-The former head of the FDA recently told CBS News that “this is the most serious virus you can get in your lifetime.”
+The former head of the FDA recently told CBS News that “this [new Delta variant] is the most serious virus you can get in your lifetime.”
 Therefore, both the American Academy of Pediatrics (AAP) and Dr. Fauci recommend all children ages three and up wear masks as schools reopen this fall; even if they received both doses of the vaccine.

 The current COVID vaccine, unfortunately, does not protect against the new Delta variant.
 Because of this, some vaccine manufacturers are considering developing a third vaccine dose.